-Malaysia Airlines currently operates a 2x daily service from Sydney and Melbourne, 1-2x daily service from Perth and 4x weekly service from Adelaide, with a 4x weekly service from Brisbane operating from 6 June 2018.
+Malaysia Airlines currently operates a 2x daily service from Sydney and Melbourne, 1-2x daily service from Perth and 4x weekly service from Brisbane and Adelaide.

 Most routes are operated by two-cabin (Business and Economy Class) Airbus A330s, save one of the Perth flights, which has recliner seats on Boeing 737s.